Kataglyphis/GraphicEngine/README.md

    ```sh
    git clone --recurse-submodules git@github.com:Kataglyphis/GraphicEngine.git
    ```
-   Important for init the submodules
+   Important for init the submodules.
+   > **_NOTE:_**  With powershell in Windows git has currently a problem with cloning recursively.
+You might consider using the git bash.

 2. Then build your solution with [CMAKE] (https://cmake.org/)